MohammadYaserAzrak/Hangman/README.md

 # Hangman
-A console application that uses the SOWPODS word list to play the well-known game Hangman.
+The well-known game, Hangman, built using turtle.
+It uses the SOWPODS word list.

 ## Prerequisites
 - Python 3.x